Last Updated on

 Have a daily tidying plan.
 I’ve chosen to tidy the toys only twice a day.
 I was tidying all day long and it didn’t make a difference.
 So, instead of tidying constantly as they play we tidy before going outside, and before bed.
 These times help with the overwhelm.
 Waking up to a tidy house, and entering a tidy home are very important to me.

-This is such a seasonal space from storing hay and feed, tack, tools, equipment, gardening supplies etc. it can easily get disorganized and messy.
+Shops, sheds, barns, any outdoor building other than your house is a chaotic place waiting for a mess to emerge.
+Seasonal spaces from storing hay and feed, tack, tools, equipment, gardening supplies etc. it can easily get disorganized and messy.

 Choose 2-3 times a year to do a big overhaul clean up.
 In the spring, when the cows go to pasture and just before hay season we clean out the barn.
 We sweep and blow it out.
 We pick up those hay seedlings and spread them on the field.
 Any maintenance projects for the summer months are completed.

 3. FAMILY MEMBERS CAN HELP DECLUTTER AND CLEAN